TomLiDev/mildew-detector/README.md

 1. Jpeg Image Type Support - To make the application more user friendly I would like to explore the possibility of supporting multiple image type formats such as jpeg in addition to png.
 This would make things somewhat easier for users as they might be able to skip the step of resaving images as png if they happen to have a jpeg to hand.

 2. Nutritional Dificiencies/False Mildew Detection - It would be interesting to explore the possibility of developing a machine learning system which is able to differentiate Powdery Mildew from other things which may be displayed in similar ways, such as nutritional dificiencies.
 This is beyond the scope of this project and would require additional plant science expertise, as well as a much more thoroughly trained model, however it would be interesting and valuable to a company in a real world setting.

+3. Database/Storage of Results - It would be very valuable to a business to be able to go back and view history of mildew detection across its farms.
+This would greatly assist in detecting any patterns of mildew instances across different times of year, locations and other factors which would in turn inform preventative actions to stop powdery mildew from occuring.
+If sufficient data was collected, this could potentially form the basis of another related ML system.
+If the impact of weather/season in creating/leading to instances of powdery mildew could be determined by historical data gathered by the application, in combination with real time weather forecasts, then predictions on which farms at specific times may become vunerable to powdery mildew outbreaks in the near future could be made.
+This would be very valuable to any agricultural business, but far beyond the scope of this project.

 ## Technologies Used